Optimality of Non-Adaptive Algorithms in Online Submodular Welfare Maximization with Stochastic Outcomes: Special Cases of OSOW-SO

-Observe that the arrival order induces a natural partial order over $N$ where $N_{t+1}$ succeeds $N_{t}$ for every $t\leq T-1$.
-We say that a total order is \emph{arrival-consistent} if $N_{t+1}$ succeeds $N_{t}$ in the order. \begin{lemma} Given a function $f$ on $N$ with an arrival-consistent submodular order $\pi$, every arrival-consistent total order over $N$ is also a submodular order for $f$. \end{lemma}

-We defer the proof to Section \ref{appx}.
-Considering Lemma \ref{all}, we say that a function $f$ is SO \emph{on the arrival order} if all arrival-consistent total orders are SO for $f$.
-The problem of online submodular \emph{order} welfare maximization (OSOW) is a generalization of OSW with monotone functions $f_i$ that are SO on the arrival order.
 We show that OSOW captures OBM with reusable resources (OBMR).
 Recall that OBMR, a unit of resource $i$ that is matched to arrival $t$ at time $a(t)$ is rented/used for a fixed duration $d_i$ and returned at time $a(t)+d_i$.
 Given a set of arrivals $S$ that have an edge to $i$, consider the process where we start with the first arrival in $S$ and match $i$ to every arrival in $S$ where $i$ is available.
 We refer to this as the \emph{matching process} on $S$ \footnote{This is the deterministic counterpart of the $(F,\sigma)$-random process introduced in \cite{reuse}.}.
-Let $r_i(S)$ denote the total number of arrivals matched to $i$ in this process.
-Observe that $\sum_{i\in I} r_i(S_i)$ is the total reward of an allocation $\{S_i\}_{i\in I}$ of arrivals to resources in OBMR.
-It is not hard to see that $r_i$ is a monotone function.
+Let $n_i(S)$ denote the total number of arrivals matched to $i$ in this process.
+Observe that $\sum_{i\in I} n_i(S_i)$ is the total reward of an allocation $\{S_i\}_{i\in I}$ of arrivals to resources in OBMR.
+It is not hard to see that $n_i$ is a monotone function.
 In fact, this is a direct corollary of Lemma 5 in \cite{reuse}.
-We show that $r_i$ is SO on the arrival order.
-Observe that the arrival order is a total order when the ground set is $T$ (instead of $N$).
+We show that the arrival order is a submodular order for $n_i$.